 - the length of your sales cycle

 If you keep these factors in mind, it will give you a better scope of what type of promotion you can afford to run.
-Amazon is very encouraging of marketplace deals, as long as you abide by the rules.
+Amazon is very encouraging of external traffic and marketplace deals, as long as you abide by the rules.
 If you need some ideas for promotions, check out what Shopify has come up with.

 Suggested reading: Why sales velocity is the ultimate marketing-sales alignment metric

 #5.
 Sales rank

 As an Amazon seller, you want your products to rank—and fast!
 Ultimately, it boils down to optimizing your profile in every way possible so that it’s easier for online shoppers to find it.
 But the real hack here is winning the Buy Box.

 It’s the peak point that online sellers always want to reach and maintain, but how?
 If you want to increase your ranking in order to improve your chances of winning the Buy Box, you have to first meet Amazon’s expectations.
 Check out our guide below to learn more.

 Suggested reading: How to win the Amazon Buy Box: the ultimate guide